 74. Sleep on someone’s couch.
 Couchsurfing is a great way to save money and the hosts will often offer great tips on how you can save money around the town.
 You might even make a new friend!

 How to Be a sustanable traveller

-Remember to stay eco-conscious even when traveling.
+Remember to stay eco-conscious even when travelling.
 Even more, I would say!
 Be mindful of your actions and try to lead by example.
 You’d be surprised at how our actions affect others.

-There is no excuse, whether you are traveling or not.
-There are so many ways you can help the environment, support local communities, and stay sustainable while traveling.
+There is no excuse, whether you are travelling or not.
+There are so many ways you can help the environment, support local communities, and stay sustainable while travelling.

 75. Pack a tote bag.
 I literary swore by it and used it so much!
 Every time you go to the market, supermarket, or even walk around town.
 Want to pack those extra groceries when moving to another hostel?
 It will come in handy on many occasions!

 76. Reusable cutlery.
 There are tons of fancy reusable bamboo cutlery sets you can buy.
 But you can also take a spoon and fork from your home, and who cares if only you do not end up using plastic cutlery?
 I have this cute spork from Decathlon and carry it in my pink mug I got in Colombia.
 It usually hangs on my bag, and if I have some seasonings left, sachets of jalapeno sauce, mayo, ketchup, sugar – it all goes in there.